 Step Description 1 Connect the safety ground lead to a reliable ground (e.g. station-ground, transformer ground rod.
 Do not drive a separate ground rod!).
-2 Connect the HV return lead to the cable shield or the concentric neutral of the specific cable to be tested.
-The resistance between the HV return (operational ground) and the safety ground should be less than 5 Ω (check with ohmmeter, if questionable), if not the F-OHM safety feature will be activated, disabling the HV ON function or activating the HV OFF function.
-NOTE: It is important to connect the HV return to the shield / concentric of the cable to be tested as close as possible to the breakaway point, the TDR trace readings will be much better!
-3 Connect the HV lead to the phase conductor to be tested (optional elbow adapter or vice-grip.
+2 $\frac{\text{Connect the HV return lead}}{Specific cable to be tested.
+The resistance between the HV return (operational ground) and the safety ground should be less than 5 \Omega (check with ohmmeter, if questionable), if not the F-OHM safety feature will be activated, disabling the HV ON function or activating the HV OFF function.\frac{\text{NOTE:} \text{It is important to connect the HV return to the shield / concentric of the cable to be tested as close as possible to the breakaway point, the TDR trace readings will be much better!}$ 3 Connect the HV lead to the phase conductor to be tested (optional elbow adapter or vice-grip.
 (See 'Available Accessories' in Section 2).
-4 Connect the supplied power cord to the connector on the back of the unit and connect the other end to a power outlet.
-NOTE: If no power connection can be established, the unit can be operated from the internal battery, provided it is equipped with this feature and is properly charged.
-The unit provides also 2 external DC terminals that are accessible from the out-side, which can be connected to an external 12VDC supply like a battery 5 Only after all necessary connections have been made, the ground connection to the cable under test shall be lifted.
+4 Connect the supplied power cord to the connector Image: Connect of the unit and connect the other end to a power outlet.
+Image: Connection can be established, the unit can be operated from the internal battery, provided it is equipped with this feature and is properly charged.
+The unit provides also 2 external DC terminals that are accessible from the outside, which can be connected to an external 12VDC supply like a battery 5 Only after all necessary connections have been made, the ground connection to the cable under test shall be lifted.